16-299: Getting started with the Elegoo Balancing Robot Lab (rp2040 version)

 ~/Arduino$ ls libraries

-To run these programs, click on File, Open, and then the program name to load it into a new instance of the arduino window.
-Click the right arrow to compile and download it to an Nano RP2040 connected with a USB cable.
-Start a serial monitor (tools menu) at 2000000 baud to see the output.
+To run these programs, click on File, Open, navigate to the folder the programs are in, and then click on the program name to load it into a new instance of the arduino window.
+Click the right arrow in the green stripe to compile and download it to an Nano RP2040 connected with a USB cable.
+For programs with serial output, start a serial monitor (tools menu) at 2000000 baud to see the output.
+Any numbers at the end of the program names are version numbers.

-test_servo: Use the encoders and the motors to implement a simple servo (need the wheels off the ground, which is easily achieved by putting the robot upside down).
+test_servo: Use the encoders and the motors to implement a simple servo on one of the wheels (need the battery attached and on and the wheels off the ground, which is easily achieved by putting the robot upside down).
+RP2040 needs to installed in robot.
+Serial output.
+Serial input: for safety you need to type the letter 'g' to run the motor, and the program is set up to stop driving the motor relatively quickly.
+You can change that by editing the program.